(Article 2 of 3 in the Kingdom of God series)

 Matthew let his Jewish readers (and everyone else) know that God’s heavenly Kingdom was what Jesus meant by the gospel of the Kingdom of God.
 The gospel was about an existing Kingdom.
 In Matthew’s account Jesus said, “And I will give you keys of the kingdom of heaven, and whatever you bind on earth will be bound in heaven, and whatever you loose on earth will be loosed in heaven” (Matt 16:19).
 So where is the Kingdom of Heaven?
 The Kingdom of Heaven is in Heaven!
 The Kingdom of God or Kingdom of Heaven is a spiritual realm that exists right now and existed back then when Jesus spoke those words.
 Christ was not in Matt.
 16:19 giving them keys to “the millennium” to be bound in “the wonderful world tomorrow.”

-Many of us with a Worldwide Church of God background have in decades gone by primarily framed our thoughts of the Kingdom of God in the context of a coming Kingdom– a wonderful world tomorrow that is synonymous with what is called “the Millennium”.
+As we saw in part 1 of this 3 part series, many of us with a Worldwide Church of God background have in decades gone by primarily framed our thoughts of the Kingdom of God in the context of a coming Kingdom– a wonderful world tomorrow that is synonymous with what is called “the Millennium”.
 The same is true today for many messianic Christians whose focus is on the restoration of Israel by Yeshua and His messianic kingdom bringing worldwide peace and Torah observance.
 Unfortunately, because mainstream Christianity has a false paradigm about Heaven being the reward of the saved (including deceased family members looking down at us now from Heaven), in an effort to differentiate ourselves from their false narrative about Heaven, we ignored many of the scriptures about God’s eternal heavenly Kingdom.
-We unwittingly created a paradigm of our own concerning the Kingdom of God (see part 1 of this Kingdom of God series “The Apostles’ Perspective of the Kingdom of God”).
+During the 1960’s in the Worldwide Church of God, messages about the existing Kingdom of God slowly diminished until the Kingdom of God became a synonym for the millennium.
+We unwittingly created a paradigm of our own concerning the Kingdom of God.
+Again, see part 1 of this Kingdom of God series “The Apostles’ Perspective of the Kingdom of God”.

 If David sang about how all the saints should bless the Lord (Yehovah), speaking about the glorious majesty of God’s Kingdom that is an everlasting Kingdom where the angels are and Paul also wrote to his Jewish brethren (Heb.
 12:22-24) about our coming to Mt.
 Zion, the city of the Living God, the Heavenly Jerusalem with an innumerable company of angels in God’s heavenly Kingdom, shouldn’t we also as His saints sing about that glorious Kingdom that exists right now in Heaven?
-Sadly in sermons and booklets of many churches of God the existing glorious Kingdom of God is never mentioned.
-They will use terms like the “government of God” or “family of God”, but not the existing everlasting Kingdom of God.
-This is why it is important that former Worldwide Church of God members and those in messianic congregations understand that the Kingdom of Heaven, which is in Heaven, is the gospel Kingdom of God that Matthew wanted his Jewish readers to understand.
+Sadly, today in sermons and the booklets of many churches of God the existing glorious Kingdom of God is never mentioned.
+They will use terms like the “government of God” or “the family of God”, but not the existing everlasting Kingdom of God.
+This is why it is important that former Worldwide Church of God members and those in messianic congregations understand that the Kingdom of Heaven, which is in Heaven, is the gospel Kingdom of God which we are to seek first.
+Matthew wanted his Jewish readers to understand this.

 In Matthew’s gospel the “Kingdom of Heaven” also should be literally translated the Kingdom of “heavens” (plural), meaning His Kingdom not only encompasses Heaven, but also the entire created (physical and spiritual) universe.
-It’s all encompassing to include those billions of stars we now can see through the Hubble telescope in the physical universe along with the spiritual heaven and any other dimension out there.
-This spiritual realm is the focus of the book of Hebrews which was also written primarily to a Jewish audience.
+It’s all encompassing to include those billions of stars we now can see through the James Webb and Hubble telescopes in the physical universe along with the spiritual 3rd heaven and any other dimension out there.
+This spiritual realm is the focus of the book of Hebrews which, like Matthew’s account, was also written primarily to a Jewish audience.

 In speaking of the eternal hope for all the people of faith who have gone before us, Heb.
 11:13-16 reads, “These all died in faith, not having received the promises, but having seen them afar off were assured of them, embraced them and confessed that they were strangers and pilgrims on the earth.
 For those who say such things declare plainly that they seek a homeland.
 And truly if they had called to mind that country from which they had come out, they would have had opportunity to return.
 But now they desire a better, that is a heavenly country.
 Therefore God is not ashamed to be called their God, for He has prepared a city for them.”
 That city, we know, is the New Jerusalem.

-It’s that spiritual Kingdom that has always existed that all the Apostles sought after as well as those living during the millennium will do.
-That’s what all the patriarchs sought after.
+It’s that spiritual Kingdom that has always existed that all the Apostles sought after.
+It’s the same Kingdom as well for those living during the millennium will seek That’s what all the patriarchs sought after.
 It’s what all the prophets who wrote those messianic prophecies about Israel’s restoration did too.
 Heb.
 13:14 reads “For here we have no continuing city, but we seek the one to come.”

 Men and women of faith from Abel to Abraham to a farmer living 500 years from now during the millennium all will have tabernacled in temporary fleshly bodies seeking a heavenly city whose builder and maker is God.
 They will have groaned to be clothed with immortality and bear the image of the heavenly in that everlasting spiritual realm.
 We and even the earth itself were created subject to futility (Rom.
 8:20-23) and groan for that time when everything is shaken that can be shaken and God creates a new heavens and a new earth.
 The only place that cannot be shaken is where God is.